Dmitri Shostakovich: Second World War

 The Shostakovich family moved to Moscow in spring 1943, by which time the Red Army was on the offensive.
-As a result, Soviet authorities and the international public were puzzled by the tragic tone of the Eighth Symphony, which in the Western press had briefly acquired the nickname "Stalingrad Symphony."
+As a result, Soviet authorities and the international public were puzzled by the tragic tone of the Eighth Symphony, which in the Western press had briefly acquired the nickname "Stalingrad Symphony".
 The symphony was received tepidly in the Soviet Union and the West.
 Olin Downes expressed his disappointment in the piece, but Carlos Chávez, who had conducted the symphony's Mexican premiere, praised it highly.

 Shostakovich had expressed as early as 1943 his intention to cap his wartime trilogy of symphonies with a grandiose Ninth.
 On 16 January 1945, he announced to his students that he had begun work on its first movement the day before.
 In April, his friend Isaac Glikman heard an extensive portion of the first movement, noting that it was "majestic in scale, in pathos, in its breathtaking motion".
-Shortly thereafter, Shostakovich ceased work on this version of the Ninth, which remained lost until musicologist Ol'ga Digonskaya rediscovered it in December 2003.
+Shortly thereafter, Shostakovich ceased work on this version of the Ninth, which remained lost until musicologist Olga Digonskaya rediscovered it in December 2003.
 Shostakovich began to compose his actual, unrelated Ninth Symphony in late July 1945; he completed it on 30 August.
 It was shorter and lighter in texture than its predecessors.
 Gavriil Popov wrote that it was "splendid in its joie de vivre, gaiety, brilliance, and pungency!"
 By 1946 it was the subject of official criticism.
 Israel Nestyev asked whether it was the right time for "a light and amusing interlude between Shostakovich's significant creations, a temporary rejection of great, serious problems for the sake of playful, filigree-trimmed trifles."
 The New York World-Telegram of 27 July 1946 was similarly dismissive: "The Russian composer should not have expressed his feelings about the defeat of Nazism in such a childish manner".
 Shostakovich continued to compose chamber music, notably his Second Piano Trio, dedicated to the memory of Sollertinsky, with a Jewish-inspired finale.

 In 1947, Shostakovich was made a deputy to the Supreme Soviet of the RSFSR.